fotahub/fotahub-device-sdk-win32/docs/getting-started/thingshadow.md

    * Create an AWS IoT policy which authorizes your device to exchange messages with AWS IoT
    * Create the AWS IoT thing itself along with an X.509 device certificate that is used to authenticate your device to AWS IoT

-<p style="margin-left: 2em">A comprehensive guide explaining how to proceed in detail can be found <a href="https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html">here</a>.</p>
+    A comprehensive guide explaining how to proceed in detail can be found [here](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html).

 3. Delete the initially created unnamed classic shadow of your AWS IoT thing (`Manage` > `Things` > `{{Your AWS IoT thing}}` > `Device Shadows` > `Classic Shadow` > `Delete` when using the *New console experience* which can be activated all down in the left side bar).